colinnuk/open-meteo-dotnet-client-sdk/README.md

 Support for:
 - Most of the OpenMeteo weather models (as of October 2025)
 - Using OpenMeteo with an API key
+- Using custom URLs for self-hosted OpenMeteo instances
 - dotnet 8 (and above)
-- Specific client library Exceptions can be thrown
+- Specific client library Exceptions optionally thrown for detailed error handling

 ## 🔨 Installation/Build